History of the nude in art: Vanguardism

 Unique Forms of Continuity in Space (1913), by Umberto Boccioni, Museum of Modern Art (MoMA), New York.

-Italian movement that exalted the values of the technical and industrial progress of the 20th century, highlighting aspects of reality such as movement, speed and simultaneity of action, Futurism aspired to transform the world, to change life, showing an idealistic and somewhat utopian concept of art as the engine of society.
+An Italian movement that exalted the values of the technical and industrial progress of the 20th century, highlighting aspects of reality such as movement, speed, and simultaneity of action, Futurism aspired to transform the world, to change life, and to show an idealistic, somewhat utopian concept of art as the engine of society.
 Although the Futurists were not particularly dedicated to the nude, it is worth remembering Umberto Boccioni and his Unique Forms of Continuity in Space (1913), a modern version of the classical "heroic nudity", with which he sought "the abolition of the finite line and the closed statue", giving his figure a centrifugal force.
-With this sculpture Boccioni tried to go beyond the impression of movement, to explore the notion of speed and force in sculpture, pretending to assign luminous values to the carved surface.
-The sculpture exceeds the corporeal limits of the human being, and resembles a flag waving in the wind.
-It seems that the body that is represented meanders, struggling against an invisible force.
+With this sculpture, Boccioni sought to go beyond the impression of movement, exploring the notion of speed and force in sculpture, seeking to assign luminous values to the carved surface.
+The sculpture exceeds the corporeal limits of the human being and resembles a flag waving in the wind.
+It seems that the body represented meanders, struggling against an invisible force.
 Although the (physical) result is a three-dimensional portrait, the moving body introduces a fourth dimension, time.